Fingel/pedaldrivenprogramming.com/_posts/2011-02-16-copy-contents-of-one-s3-bucket-to-another.markdown

 - files
 - right aws
 - S3
-status: publish
 type: post
-published: true
-meta:
-  _edit_last: '1'
-  _wp_old_slug: ''
 ---
 Need to automate copying files from one Amazon S3 bucket to another?
 So did I. Everything I found on google, <a href="http://snippets.dzone.com/posts/show/4935">like this,</a> was useless.
 Most of the scripts I found required downloading the objects first to the local machine and then reuploading them to the destination bucket.
 Unacceptable, especially if you are dealing with a large and or many files.

 I've never written a line of Ruby before, but it seems like there are some great AWS libraries for it, so I decided to give it a shot.
 There is a cool library out there called<a href="http://rubyforge.org/projects/rightscale"> right_aws</a>.
-You can install it using "#gem install right_aws".
+You can install it using `#gem install right_aws`.
 Then simply copy this script:
+{% highlight ruby %}
-<pre class="brush:ruby">#!/usr/bin/env ruby
+#!/usr/bin/env ruby
 require 'right_aws'

         S3ID = "Your AWS ID Here"